sbooth/JulianDayNumber/README.md

 ### Julian Day Numbers

 The following table summarizes the limits for Julian day numbers.
-Julian day numbers outside these values will cause an arithmetic overflow in `julianDayNumberToDate`.
+Julian day numbers outside these values will cause an arithmetic overflow in `dateFromJulianDayNumber`.

 | Calendar | Minimum JDN | Maximum JDN |
 | --- | --- | --- |